Data Flow & Privacy Map

 Field Value

 Legal Basis Performance of Contract (GDPR Art.
-6(1)(b)); Legitimate Interest for blocking/reporting (GDPR Art.
-6(1)(f))
+6(1)(b)); Legal Obligation for age verification (GDPR Art.
+6(1)(c) — COPPA)

 Field Value

-Data Subjects Authenticated users
+Data Subjects All app users (authenticated and unauthenticated)

 Field Value

-Retention — On-Device Not documented
+Retention — On-Device None

 Field Value

-Screen-by-Screen Data Flows
+7. Screen-by-Screen Data Flows

 Data Profile: